SAP-samples/teched2023-DA261/exercises/ex2/README.md

 # Exercise 2 - Advanced Planning with Data Actions and Multi Actions

-**Objective:** You will develop a basic understanding how to create and execute data action and multi actions.
-You will explore data action tracing, which is useful for debugging data actions and will create parameters to streamline the execution of data/multi actions
+**Objective:** You will develop a basic understanding how to create and execute data actions and multi actions.
+You will explore data action tracing, which is useful for debugging data actions and will create parameters to streamline the execution of data/multi actions.

 **Estimated Time:** 50 min